mfGWU/Final-Project/README.md

 # final-project
-This repository will store all module 20, Final Project, codes and data.
+This repository will store all module 20  codes and data, which is the Final Project.